 Internal stakeholders include other managers and employees and are those that are situated within the company and affect the daily routine of the project.
 External stakeholders are those who are not directly linked to the projects but can influence the activities of the project through various ways.
 They include the Government, neighbors, pressure groups, political groups, local councils, and the surrounding communities.

-Ideally a project manager should identify the stakeholders at the initial stages as it will cost hugely if you missed out any key stakeholders during that period.
-As per PMI, it is an initiation process in communication knowledge area.
+Ideally, a project manager should identify the stakeholders at the initial stages as it will cost hugely if you missed out any key stakeholders during that period.
+As per PMI®, it is an initiation process in the communication knowledge area.

 It can be very costly if you ignore any of the stakeholder’s expectations and it can hugely impact the project negatively like delay in deliveries.
 Suppose you need the resources for running the project as planned and if you have managed the expectations of HR manager positively then you will surely get a soft support from your HR manager because you’ve managed his/her expectations at the initial stage and the result can be vice-versa in case you have not managed his/her expectations initially.